Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Numerical Analysis

 chosen for its simplicity, modifiability, and clarity of interpretation.
 The first four scenarios are fully deterministic, while the final two introduce noise and perturbations, enabling an assessment of whether each surprise measure responds meaningfully to new observations, structural changes, or stochastic disturbances.
 Each simulation begins with $100$ samples drawn uniformly from $x \in [0, 30]$ to establish the system’s initial knowledge.
 We then progressively introduce new data under different conditions, recording the response of each surprise measure.
 As the magnitudes of MIS, Shannon Surprise, and Bayesian Surprise differ in scale, our analysis focuses on \textit{behavioral trends}—how each measure changes, spikes, or saturates—rather than on their absolute values.

 The surprise measures are computed as follows.
-Shannon Surprise is calculated using its classical definition in Eq.~\eqref{eq:Shannon}, as the negative log-likelihood of the true label under a Gaussian Process predictive model.
-Bayesian Surprise is computed as Postdictive Surprise, defined in Eq.~\eqref{eq:postdictive}, using the KL divergence between the prior and posterior predictive distributions of $y$ at each input $x$.
-The same Gaussian Process predictive model is used for both, using a Matérn $\nu=2.5$ kernel with a constant noise level set to $0.1$.
-After each surprise computation, the model is re-trained with all currently available data.
+Shannon Surprise is calculated using its classical definition in Eq.~\eqref{eq:Shannon-conditional}, namely as the negative log-likelihood of the true label under a Gaussian Process (GP) predictive model.
+Bayesian Surprise is computed using Postdictive Surprise, defined in Eq.~\eqref{eq:postdictive}, by evaluating the KL divergence between the prior and posterior predictive distributions of $\yb$ at each input $\xb$.

+While the current definition of Shannon and Bayesian Surprises are single instance, they can be extended to multi-instance settings.
+Specifically, for a sequence of $m$ independently sampled observation pairs $(\Xb,\Yb) = \{(\xb_i,\yb_i)\}_{i=1}^m$, the cumulative Shannon Surprise (CSS) is defined as

+where $p_{i-1}$ denotes the predictive distribution $p(\yb \mid \xb)$ prior to observing $(\xb_i,\yb_i)$.
+This formulation is also known as the \textit{cumulative prequential log score} \cite{dawid1984present}, which has been widely used in sequential concept drift and anomaly detection literature \cite{lee2020repad, ayed2020anomaly, bayram2022concept}.

+For Bayesian (Postdictive) Surprise, we define the multi-instance version as the divergence between predictive distributions evaluated on the most recent observation $(\xb_m,\yb_m)$, after updating parameters from $\thetab$ to $\thetab'$ using the dataset $(\Xb,\Yb)$.
+Formally,

+We consider two practical multi-instance variants: a \textit{cumulative} version that aggregates surprise values from the beginning of the sequence, and a \textit{rolling-window} version that measures cumulative surprise within the most recent $W=20$ sampling steps.

+All versions of Shannon and Bayesian Surprises use the same Gaussian Process predictive model, with a Matérn kernel ($\nu=2.5$) and a fixed noise level of $0.1$.
+Except for the multi-instance Bayesian Surprise, the model is retrained using all available observations after each surprise computation.

 For MIS, we treat the initial $100$ observations as the initial sample size $n=100$, as defined in Section~\ref{subsec:expect}.
 As sampling continues, the number of new observations $m$ increases (represented in the ticks of the X-axis in the figures).
 The output space has cardinality $|\Yc| = 10$, corresponding to the ten possible outcomes of the modulus function, except in Scenario 6 where $|\Yc| = 20$.
 MIS is calculated as defined in Eq.~\eqref{MIS}.
 When the theoretical bound in Theorem~\ref{the:mis} is used, the probability level is set to $\rho=0.1$.
 The bias term is adjusted as discussed in Section~\ref{subsec:bound}, since $n \gg |\Yc|$ in this setting.